stowingJunK/r-for-fantasy-football/ffball/01_data_types/lesson_01_objects.md

 # Data Types
-This section provides the goundwork for solving any problems using R. Without an understanding of the various data types, one will have difficulty coding in R. This section on *Data Types* gives a brief overview about objects in R, their attributes, and more.
+This section provides the goundwork for solving any problems using R. Without an understanding of the various data types, one will have difficulty coding in R. This section on *Data Types* gives a brief overview about different data structures in R, their attributes, and more.

 ## Objects